 C# email validation

-An email address is a string of a subset of ASCII characters separated into two parts by an @ symbol.
-The part before the @ sign is the local part of the address, and the part after the @ sign is a domain name to which the email message will be sent.
+An email address is essentially a string composed of a specific subset of ASCII characters.
+It is divided into two parts by the @ symbol.
+The portion preceding the @ sign is referred to as the local part of the address, while the segment following the @ sign denotes the domain name to which the email message will be sent.
+Enforcing these restrictions and validating email addresses can be a complex task, often necessitating the use of lengthy regular expressions.

-Trying to match these restrictions is a complex task, often resulting in long regular expressions.
-The .NET Framework regular expression classes are part of the base class library and can be used with any language or tool that targets the common language runtime, including ASP.NET and Visual Studio .NET.
+Fortunately, the .NET Framework provides a set of regular expression classes as part of its base class library.
+These classes can be utilized with any language or tool that targets the common language runtime (CLR), such as ASP.NET and Visual Studio .NET.